Cooble/JustLaunchItONI/README.md

 This patch simply changes automation launch requirements from *Ready* to *Not Failure*, resulting in launching despite any Warnings.
 (Even Cargo Incomplete)

+(Honestly, the documentation for this tweak is like 10 times longer than the code itself :D)